 About the North Texas Catchment Area

-The UT Southwestern School of Public Health will provide unique academic and research opportunities within the culturally rich environment of Dallas.
+The Peter O’Donnell Jr. School of Public Health will provide unique academic and research opportunities within the culturally rich environment of Dallas.